puzpuzpuz/cls-rtracer/README.md

   // Respect request header flag (default: false).
   // If set to true, the middleware will be using a value from the specified header (if the value is present).
   useHeader: false,
-  // Request header name, case insensitive (default: X-Request-Id).
+  // Request header name, case insensitive (default: 'X-Request-Id').
   // Used if useHeader is set to true.
   headerName: 'X-Request-Id'
 }